 Fresno Grizzlies Game Notes at Visalia

+On Tuesday, we have our 2nd Making the Grade Kids Day (4,800 kids) with first pitch at 11:05 am.
 On May 20th, we have our Mental Health Awareness Night and Friday Night Fireworks.
 On May 21st, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!

-The Grizzlies are 20-5 against the Rawhide over the past two seasons.
-Currently, Fresno is on an 8-game road winning streak, one win away from tying last year's longest road winning streak.
+Hope to see you at the park for those three amazing games!

+The Grizzlies and Rawhide continue their six-game series tonight.
+First pitch is scheduled for 6:30 pm PT from Valley Strong Ballpark.
+Grizzlies RHP McCade Brown and Rawhide LHP Avery Short are the probable starters.

+EXTRA, EXTRA, READ ALL ABOUT IT: Last night, the Grizzlies defeated the Visalia Rawhide 6-3 in 12 innings from Valley Strong Ballpark.
+The 12-inning thriller was the longest game in terms of innings since the Grizzlies became a Rockies affiliate.
+Prior to that, the longest-inning game was 11 frames between the same two teams on May 14, 2021 at Chukchansi Park.
+The win gave the Grizzlies their ninth straight road victory, tying their longest away win streak from last season (July 9-18).
+The 3-hour and 32-minute barn burner saw the squads combine for 22 hits (seven for extra-bases), 12 walks and 32 strikeouts.
+Both offenses had 11 hits with seven total players notching multi-hit affairs.
+The Grizzlies lineup struck out 16 times, breaking their season-high while the Fresno pitching staff punched out 16, matching their 2022 best mark.

 ROARING ON OFFENSE: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
-The Grizzlies lead all Single-A teams in batting average (.276), homers (33), hits (268), total bases (437), slugging percentage (.451) and OPS (.810).
+The Grizzlies lead all Single-A teams in batting average (.275), homers (35), hits (279), total bases (456), slugging percentage (.450) and OPS (.809).
 Not only is Fresno leading some of these categories, but they are substantially higher than the rest of the level.
-The Grizzlies batting average is .19 points higher than the teams in second (St. Lucie and Fredericksburg) and their slugging percentage is .24 points higher than the next team (Fredericksburg).
-They also have 24 more hits and 30 more total bases than the respected second place squads (St. Lucie and Rancho Cucamonga).
-Overall, the Grizzlies rank seventh in batting average, ninth in slugging percentage and tied for ninth in OPS in all of Minor League Baseball.
+The Grizzlies batting average is .21 points higher than the team in second (Fredericksburg) and their slugging percentage is .28 points higher than the next team (Rancho Cucamonga).
+They also have 28 more hits and 31 more total bases than the respected second place squad (Rancho Cucamonga).
+Overall, the Grizzlies rank tied for seventh in batting average, ninth in OPS and tied for 10th in slugging percentage in all of Minor League Baseball.

 "BEAR"ING DOWN ON THE REST OF THE LEAGUE: Currently, four Grizzlies hitters rank in the Top 10 of the California League in batting average.
-Braiden Ward leads the league with a .388 average and eight hit-by-pitches.
-The Merced native also ranks first in OBP (.494), slugging percentage (.597) and OPS (1.091).
-Warming Bernabel currently sits third at a .333 average.
-Bernabel is riding a 2022-best and team-long 11-game hit streak with three homers, five doubles, 12 RBI and 11 runs in that span.
-Adael Amador ranks fourth at .326 and Braxton Fulford sits sixth at .315 to round out the Fresno batters.
+Braiden Ward leads the league with a .394 average and nine hit-by-pitches.
+The Merced native also ranks first in OBP (.500), slugging percentage (.634) and OPS (1.134).
+Warming Bernabel currently sits third at a .340 average.
+Bernabel is riding a 2022-best and team-long 12-game hit streak with four homers, five doubles, 15 RBI and 12 runs in that span.
+Braxton Fulford sits seventh at .315 and Adael Amador ranks ninth at .310 to round out the Fresno batters.
 Amador was named California League Player of the Week April 25-May 1 while Fulford had a seven-game hit streak from April 24-May 4.

-NO GROWING PAINS BY FRESNO: The Fresno Grizzlies have played in Growers uniforms four times in the past two seasons.
-In those contests, Fresno is 3-1, scoring 43 runs on 49 hits.
-In all three wins, the Grizzlies/Growers achieved double-digit hits and runs, which included the only cycle by a Grizzlies player at home (Zac Veen).
-On Saturday night, the Grizzlies offense scored 16 runs, tying a season high with every starter in the lineup scoring at least once.
-Five Fresno batters notched multi-RBI games, helping the Growers earn three of their highest scoring innings in 2022.
-Yanquiel Fernandez and Braiden Ward each had three hits, four RBI and three runs with Fernandez ending his night a homer shy of the cycle.
+FROM HOOSIER TO BEAR: Tonight, the Grizzlies will hand the ball to Rockies #29 prospect McCade Brown, who will make his second start in a Fresno uniform.
+The 2021 3rd-round draft pick joined the Grizzlies rotation on May 2nd after spending the first month of 2022 with the ACL Rockies.
+Brown started his professional career last summer with the ACL Rockies (rookie ball), appearing in four games (three starts).
+He hurled eight innings, allowing seven runs (six earned) while striking out nine.
+Brown was selected by the Rockies in the 3rd round of the 2021 MLB June Amateur Draft out of Indiana University.
+He spent three years with the Hoosiers and anchored the rotation for the first time in his final season.
+Brown made 12 starts and had a 5-4 record with a 3.39 ERA.
+He was an important piece of an Indiana pitching staff that finished No. 3 in the country in ERA and now looks to continue his success with the Grizzlies.
+Read more about Brown on Page 2.

 NEW RULES IN 2022: Major League Baseball announced in March that experimental rules will expand in the California League for the 2022 season.
 The following rules include the return of the pitch clock and pickoff limits.
 Pitchers must deliver a pitch within 14 seconds with the bases empty and 18 seconds with runners on base.
 Hitters must be in the batter's box and be alert to the pitcher with nine seconds left.
 Pitchers will also be limited to two pickoff attempts or step-offs per plate appearance; any more without retiring the baserunner will effectively function as a balk.
 The league also added larger bases, increasing the size from 15 to 18 inches, a rule in place at Triple-A during the 2021 season.
 The increase is aimed to provide more room for players to operate around the bases, while modestly shrinking the distance between bases themselves.
 Additionally, the larger bases are composed of material that is expected to perform better in wetter conditions.
 Finally, teams must have a minimum of four defensive players on the infield when a pitch is delivered, with at least two infielders on either side of second base.
 The penalty for violation is an automatic ball, but if the hitter swings and gets a better outcome, the offensive team can take that.
 Goal is to increase batting average on balls in play.